 This emulator is made to look things prettier.
 The interface and graphics of this emulator provide a joyful experience to its users.
 Reicast is very stable as the latest and updated versions of this emulator are released by the developers on a regular basis.

-You will not face any glitch or screen-freezing issue on Reicast and will find a new and modern look given to all its components.
+You will not face any glitches or screen-freezing issues on Reicast and will find a new and modern look given to all its components.